 While there are many similar recipes for homemade laundry detergent, different measurements, etc., this is the one that I know, without a doubt, works for us.

 I have tried making both liquid and powder detergent and finally, after years and years of experimenting, have settled on the reality that powdered detergent takes less time and requires less storage space for similar cleaning power.

 While essential oils are optional in this recipe, there are a few oils I love to add to my detergent.

 Protective Blend: the protective blend has a warm, spicy scent.
-Known for its ability to fight off bacteria, viruses, mold and more, adding this to your detergent will kick up the cleansing capability of your powder.
+Known for its ability to offer immune support, this is a great option during winter months or any time of the year.

 Wild Orange: Wild orange is one of my favorite oils, hands down.
-In addition to a very lovely, uplifting scent, this oil is known for being antibacterial, antifungal, antiseptic and can help naturally whiten without bleaching your clothes.
+In addition to a very lovely, uplifting scent, this oil contains powerful antioxidants* and is a powerful cleanser and purifying agent.
 I most often like to use this along with peppermint for an extra-lovely detergent.

-Peppermint: Peppermint is naturally antiseptic and antiviral.
+Peppermint: Peppermint very refreshing and uplifting.
 I especially enjoy this when mixed with Wild Orange and find that my children are often more willing to do their laundry when I combine those two scents together (weird but whatever it takes!).